-A double asterisk () indicates that the violation must be reported to ADE and a police report
+A double asterisk () indicates that the violation must be reported to ADE and a police report NOTE: Administration will exercise discretion when determining consequences and may assign a more or less severe consequence than outlined in the guidelines below.

-Conseq uence Infraction Definition First Offense Repeated Offense Alcohol Violation (use, distribution, possession, under the influence, paraphernalia) The possession or use of intoxicating alcoholic beverages or substances represented as alcohol.
+- Consequence Infraction Definition First Offense Repeated Offense Alcohol Violation (use, distribution, possession, under the influence, paraphernalia) The possession or use of intoxicating alcoholic beverages or substances represented as alcohol.
 This includes being intoxicated at school, school-sponsored events and on school-sponsored transportation.
 Min: Long-Term Suspension Max: Expulsion Min: Expulsion Arson: Of a Structure or Property Of an Occupied Structure Damaging a structure or property by knowingly causing a fire or explosion.
 (A.R.S. §13-1703, 1704) Min: Long-Term Suspension/ Restitution Max: Expulsion Min: Expulsion/ Restitution Assault A person commits assault by: (1) intentionally, knowingly or recklessly causing any physical injury to another person; or (2) intentionally placing another person in reasonable apprehension of imminent physical injury; or (3) knowingly touching another person with the intent to injure, insult or provoke such person.
 (A.R.S. §13-1203) Min: K-5: 1 Day Suspension 6-12: 3 Day Suspension Max: Long-Term Suspension Min: K-5: 3 Day Suspension 6-12: 5 Day Suspension Max: Expulsion Assault (Aggravated) An assault (as defined above) accompanied by circumstances that make the situation severe, such as the use of a deadly weapon or dangerous instrument; causing serious physical injury to another; committing the assault knowing, or having reason to know, the victim is a peace officer or a school employee engaging in a school-related activity.
 (A.R.S. §13-1204) Min: Long-Term Suspension Max: Expulsion Min: Expulsion

-Bomb, Threatening to cause harm using a Min: Min: Chemical or Biological Threat bomb, explosive, arson-causing device or using chemical or biological agents.
-(A.R.S. §13-2911) Long-Term Suspension Max: Expulsion Expulsion Bullying Repeated acts over time that involve a real or perceived imbalance of power with the more powerful child or group attacking those who are less powerful.
-Bullying can be physical, verbal, or psychological.
+Bomb, Chemical or Threatening to cause harm using a bomb, explosive, arson-causing Min: Long-Term Suspension Min: Expulsion Biological Threat device or using chemical or Expuision biological agents.
+(A.R.S. §13-2911) Max: Expulsion Bullying Repeated acts over time that involve a real or perceived imbalance of power with the more powerful child or group attacking those who are less powerful.
+Bullying can be physical, verbal, Min: Conference/ Mediation Min: 5 Day Suspension or psychological.
 Cyber-Bullying includes bullying through the misuse of technology.
-(A.R.S. §15-341, 1202, 2916, 2921) Min: Conference/ Mediation Max: Long-Term Suspension Min: 5 Day Suspension Max: Expulsion Burglary or Breaking and Entering Entering or remaining unlawfully in or on school property with the intent to commit any theft or any felony therein.
+(A.R.S. §15-341, 1202, 2916, 2921) Max: Long-Term Suspension Max: Expulsion Burglary or Breaking and Entering Entering or remaining unlawfully in or on school property with the intent to commit any theft or any felony therein.
 (A.R.S. §13-1506, 1508) Min: 5 Day Suspension/ Restitution Max: Long-Term Suspension Min: Expulsion/ Restitution Cheating or Plagiarism Knowingly using information or property of another, or knowingly sharing academic information to gain an unfair advantage.
 To steal or use the ideas or words of another as one's own Min: Loss of credit for assignment Max: 3 Day Suspension/ Loss of credit in class Min: 3 Day Suspension/ Loss of credit Max: Long-Term Suspension Combustible Possession of any combustible substance or object capable of causing harm or damage, i.e. matches, lighters, firecrackers, gasoline, lighter fluid.
 Min: K-5: Warning 6-12: 1 Day Suspension Max: 5 Day Suspension Min: 3 Day Suspension Max: Expulsion Contraband Items stated in school handbooks or policy as prohibited.
 Min: Warning Max: 3 Day Suspension Min: Detention/1 Day Suspension Max: Long-Term Suspension